- General Examination FAQs

 The content area scores by discipline on the score report are not used to determine pass-fail decision outcomes.
 They are only provided to offer a general indication regarding candidate performance in each content area.
 The examination is designed to provide a consistent and precise determination of a candidate’s overall performance and is not designed to provide complete information regarding a candidate’s performance in each content area.
 Candidates should remember that areas with a larger number of items (questions) will affect the overall score more than areas with a fewer number of items.
 The precision and consistency of scores diminishes with fewer items, and therefore, sub-scores should be interpreted with caution, especially those that correspond to content areas with relatively few items.

-1. When will I receive my IBCLC certificate by post?
+4. When will I receive my IBCLC certificate?

 For those who recently became certified or recertified, there are other options to verify your certification status now, including: